rodeet2/groupbynumber/readme.md

 #### Group making & features

 In this method, individuals are assigned a group number in sequence.
-Counting let's say from 1 to 4, then counting from one to 4 again, untill everyone has a number.
+Counting let's say from 1 to 4, then counting from 1 to 4 again, untill everyone has a number.
 Here, the user gets a number or the count increases when somone scans the group qr code.
 App ask for number of groups and total users, then a qr code is created.
 No login or accounts required.
 Every group making session has a ID and information is saved in the database.